kranzky/insoluble/folly.md

 As Dan surveyed the aching landscape, he resignedly accepted the tight situation they were in.
 He noticed a string of beads hanging from a lampshade, casting odd shadows on the plain walls.

 The sunshine filled the room, casting frantic shadows as it transformed the space.
 Nearby, an unpainted wall stood powerless, unable to remove the gloom.
 Dan inhaled deeply, contemplating the scene before shutting his eyes, lost in thought.
 He considered a version of this place filled with literature and people seeking assistance, like a bird finding its flock.
 His tongue unconsciously licked his lips, tasting the pink cotton candy he had stolen in his youth.
 He glanced at Jay's intertwined desks, seeing the culmination of their hard work.
 Despite their amateurish approach, they couldn't deny the inspiration and recognition their efforts had prompted.

-As Dan moved onto the next room, he noticed a wipe hanging snugly on a hook, symbolizing the potential for improvement in this once forgotten place.

 ## Chapter 25: Afterword